Beyond the coaching and therapeutic relationship: the supervisee-supervisor relationship

 Gyllensten, K. & Palmer, S. (2007).
 The coaching relationship: An interpretative phenomenological analysis.
 International Coaching Psychology Review, 2, 2, 168-177.

 Hay, J. (2015).
 Supervision or Super-Vision? e-Organisations & People, Spring 2015, 22, 1, 18-24.

-Neenan, M. & Palmer, S. (2012).
-Cognitive Behavioural Coaching in Practice: An Evidence Based Approach.
+O’Broin, A. & Palmer, S. (2012).
+Enhancing the coaching alliance and relationship.
+In M. Neenan and S. Palmer (Eds), Cognitive Behavioural Coaching in Practice: An Evidence Based Approach.
 Hove: Routledge.